Panasonic: Panasonic India

-Mr. Daizo Ito serves as Group President for Panasonic Regional Headquarters India (situated in Haryana) at Panasonic India Pvt.
+Daizo Ito is Group President for Panasonic Regional Headquarters India (situated in Haryana) at Panasonic India Pvt.
 Ltd. Panasonic India makes washing machines, refrigerators, electric rice cookers, electric irons, mixer-grinders/blenders and other home appliances for the Indian market.

 Panasonic Life Solutions India Pvt Ltd (formerly known as Anchor Electricals Pvt.
 Ltd.), an Indian company which makes electric lamps, switches, sockets and other electrical accessories, is a wholly owned subsidiary of Panasonic Corporation.

 PT Panasonic Gobel Indonesia

 PT Panasonic Gobel Indonesia (formerly known as PT National Gobel and PT National Panasonic Gobel) is the name of the company's Indonesia division based in Cawang, East Jakarta.
 Tomonobu Otsu is the current President Director and Rachmat Gobel is the current President Commissioner.
 It is a joint venture between Panasonic Corporation Japan and the Gobel Group of Indonesia.

 Former operations

 MCA Inc.

 Matsushita bought American media company MCA Inc. for US$6.6 billion.
 In 1995, it sold 80% of MCA's shares to Canadian drink company Seagram.
-MCA was renamed Universal Studios Inc. in 1996, after which its motion picture business has changed hands continuously, Vivendi, General Electric and Comcast in order, while the music division has become Universal Music Group, acquired and wholly owned by Vivendi up until 2019.
+MCA was renamed Universal Studios Inc. in 1996, after which Universal Pictures and Television transferred from Vivendi, then to General Electric, becoming what is now NBCUniversal, now a division of Comcast.
+The music division became Universal Music Group, acquired and wholly owned by Vivendi up until 2019.